-Always keep at the front of your mind the advantages of sticking to a budget for long-term gain.
+Always keep the advantages of sticking to a budget for long-term gain at the front of your mind.

-If you feel stressed and overly challenged when starting out, don’t be discouraged because you are not alone.
+Don’t be discouraged if you feel stressed and overly challenged when starting out because you are not alone.

 Most people find it difficult to stick to a budget at first, yet over time, they discover that it becomes easier and even rewarding so much they look forward to their budget reviews.